CodeYourFuture/syllabus/docs/new-curriculum/js-core-1/week-1/notes.md

 console.log;
 ```

 However, if we run this file with Node, we won't be able to see anything in the terminal.
-As with the previosy example

 ### Saving function output